Roswell Conspiracies: Aliens, Myths and Legends: United States

 In 2007, budget distributor Digiview Entertainment released five DVD volumes containing four episodes each, titled "Bounty Wars", "The Bait", "Conduit", "Countdown", and "Area 51".
 Plans for a DVD box set, slated for release on July 30, 2007, came and went, with its availability unknown due to problems with retailer support; however, Target carried a $5 box set with episodes 1–20 in early 2010.
+The series is available to stream on various platforms, such as Tubi (with an alternate listing of episodes 19-40), Pluto TV, and Prime Video.